 Special

-It is now possible to create loadouts in Warzone with guns from both games.
-This also means you can technically run two of the same weapon for the first time, as an Overkill class will allow you to use both the Modern Warfare and Cold War version of the MP5, for example.
+This meant that it was possible to have loadouts in Warzone with guns from both games.
+This also meant you could technically run two of the same weapon for the first time, as an Overkill class will allow you to use both the Modern Warfare and Cold War versions of the MP5, for example.

 Warzone Cold War weapon integration

-While all of Cold War’s weapons are now available, nothing else from the new game has been copied over to Warzone.
-The battle royale retains the consumables, perks, field upgrades, and scorestreaks introduced during the Modern Warfare era.
+As for how the integration process worked between Warzone and Black Ops Cold War, it was rather complicated.
+While all of Cold War’s weapons became available, nothing else from the new game had been copied over to Warzone.
+The battle royale retained the consumables, perks, field upgrades, and scorestreaks introduced during the Modern Warfare era.

 Another concern was the attachment system.
-However, Black Ops Cold War weapons are now available in Warzone with their attachments from Cold War.
-Some of the buffs and nerfs these attachments give your weapon, however, are slightly different form the main game to fall in line with Warzone’s existing attachments.
+However, Black Ops Cold War weapons were available in Warzone with their attachments from Cold War.